geops/website/content/blog/html-canvas-for-raster-exports/index.en.md

 ---
-title: Determining maximum HTML Canvas sizesxyz
+title: Determining maximum HTML Canvas sizes
 summary: Several geOps applications have features to export high-resolution maps as raster images.
 We explain how to calculate the maximum size of the Canvas and by this the resolution and size for printouts.